Smithsonian/Fabaceae_Phylogenomics_workflow/Data_processing.md

 #
 echo = `date` job $JOB_NAME done
 ```
-To run the script for multiple samples, you can use this command and recall the sampel names from the file `namelist.txt`.
+To run the script for multiple samples, you can use this command and recall the sample names from the file `namelist.txt`.

 `while read name; do ./reads_first.py -b all-genes.fas -r $name*.fastq --prefix $name --bwa --cpu $NSLOTS; done < namelist.txt`